hpcn-uam/iDPDK-LatencyMeter/README.md

-High Speed Latency-Metter using DPDK [Early Development Phase]
+[Alpha] High Speed Latency-Metter using DPDK
 =================

 This application allows to measure the network's Latency and Bandwith.